 Through a set of defined tasks listed below, the Consultant will conduct public outreach to these groups in Sonoma County, using meaningful and effective techniques – ones that differ from the standard public-hearing method typically employed by government, in an effort to identify existing inequities in housing and better methods to support populations that are disparately impacted by the lack of affordable housing.
 The feedback collected will be incorporated into the Assessment of Fair Housing, which will inform future outreach activities, programs and services.

-All services will be conducted in alignment with a Diversity Community Engagement Specialist who was hired to outreach specifically to the Latinx community, under a separate scope of work.
+All services will be conducted in alignment with a Diversity Community Engagement Specialist who was hired to outreach specifically to the Latino community, under a separate scope of work.
 The CDC’s Policy & Communications Manager Janelle Wetzstein will act as a liaison between both consultants to ensure work is completed efficiently.

 Possibility of Extension and Expansion